phoenixe-nuaa/LearningNotes/React Tutorial/React_Tutorial_Notes.md

 }
 ```

-`filter` does not mutate but rather creates a new array, and is a preferred method for modifying arrays in JavaScript.
+`filter` does not mutate but rather ***creates a new array***, and is a preferred method for modifying arrays in JavaScript.
 This particular method is testing an index vs. all the indices in the array, and returning all but the one that is passed through.

 Now we have to pass that function through to the component, and render a button next to each character that can invoke the function.
 We'll pass the `removeCharacter` function through as a prop to `Table`.